The Carolina Asthma & Allergy Center Pollen and Mold Counter will return February 15, 2022.

 Asthma is a risk factor for more severe reactions in people who are experiencing a food allergy attack.

-Having asthma is bad enough but having asthma combined with food allergies can be fatal in certain circumstances.
+Having asthma combined with food allergies can be very tough.
 The fact is that if you suffer from both asthma and allergic reactions to foods, you need to know how they can interact with each other.
 Nonetheless, food allergy is a very rare trigger for asthma unless a full blown anaphylactic reaction is occurring.

 Asthma is actually a disorder in which there is an inflammation in the airways that can and does affect breathing.
 When someone has an asthma attack, the bronchial tubes become constricted because the muscles that surround them start to have spasms.
 The inflammation produces swelling of the bronchial tubes and increases mucus production inside the tubes, all of which causes the opening of the tubes to be narrower.
 Some people get mild symptoms only when they are ill or after exercising, while others can have severe and frequent asthma attacks.
 Some triggers for asthma are more common than others.
 These triggers include: